All About the Hawaiian Islands

 Oahu, Hawaii, is also called “the gathering place,” and is the third biggest Hawaiian Island.
 The majority of Hawaii’s population inhabit Oahu, and here you’ll find a beautiful blend of Eastern and Western cultures draped in the spirit, values, and traditions of Native Hawaiian people.
 On Oahu, you will find everything from busy city-life to the laidback surf towns you expect when visiting Hawaii, and everything in between.

 Oahu is the most visited Hawaii Island, and home to the busy state capital Honolulu.
 Most Oahu hotels are located in Waikiki or Honolulu, so you will experience bigger crowds than you will in Kauai.
+Oahu is an ideal vacation spot known for:

 - The site of Pearl Harbor